ncase/mental-health/index.md

 ### 🏃‍♀️ Exercise:

 Jog.
 Hike.
 Play Frisbee.
 Just half an hour of moderate exercise a day is enough to give great benefits to your physical *and mental* health.
-[A recent meta-analysis](https://www.sciencedirect.com/science/article/abs/pii/S0022395616300383) shows that exercise reduces depression, *as much as* than psychotherapy or medication – or *more!*
+[A recent meta-analysis](https://www.sciencedirect.com/science/article/abs/pii/S0022395616300383) shows that exercise reduces depression *as much as* than psychotherapy or medication!

 **Example When→Then plan:** *“After getting home in the evening, I'll go for a 10 minute stroll.”* (Remember: you can always increase duration/intensity of a habit later)